The Chaudron d'Or history

 In 1949, the Chaudron d’Or opened its doors!
 70 years later, Charlène and Julien Cornillet take over from this iconic company.

 The Golden Cauldron is one of the last artisan factories.
 Located in the heart of Montélimar, we produce with our team of 10 employees about 50 tons per year of our Nougat de Montélimar.
-By respecting
+By respecting the tradition, we concoct our confectionery lovingly with noble ingredients in our authentic copper cauldrons.

 The nougaterie The Chaudron d’Or has been labeled “Living Heritage Company” by the Ministry of Economy and Finance, valuing the traditional know-how and its transmission.